tomcritchlow/tomcritchlow.github.io/_drafts/2018-10-30-testing-tufte.md

 ---
-layout: blog
+layout: tufte
-title: How do you measure good content?
-subtitle: In search of a framework or process to judge editorial... quality?
+title: Testing out Tufte CSS layout
+subtitle: Playing around with a new layout and getting it all working with jekyll & github pages
+draft: true
 ---

+This is a test post please ignore.

+Boiler-plate text and examples follow.

+## Testing Margin Notes

 As a consultant working with content companies, I often find myself bridging editorial and business.
 That squishy area between editorial values and business metrics.
-There's a simple  question that quickly arises:
+There's a simple  question that quickly arises. {% include tufte-mn.html id="one" content="This is a margin note perhaps?" %}

+## Sample Post Copy-Pasted Below

 **How do you measure content quality?**